roloje777/mg-bits-and-bytes-blog/_posts/2024-01-23-resilience.md

     <br>
     ... to turn this meaningless into something meaningful...<br>
     <br>
-    ... resilience is regulated by the self...<br>
+    ... resilience is regulated by the self...
+(See Elephant's Rope)<br>
     <br>
 </div>